truongdd03/searchEngine/README.md

 The search engine includes 3 main processes: **Crawling**, **Parsing**, **Indexing**.

 ### Crawling
 Using the idea of the BFS algorithm, links will be store in a queue.
-Then, each of them will be extracted, downloading the html files.
+Then, each of them will be extracted to download the html files.
 ##### Optimization:
-- Multithreading: used to crawl multiple links at the same time.
+- Multithreading: crawl multiple links at the same time.
 - Bloom filter: detect crawled links.

 ### Parsing
 After receiving HTML files, links and web content will be parsed by finding specific tags.
 These links will be pushed into the queue in the crawling process.
 ##### Optimization:
-- Multithreading.
+- Multithreading: parse and crawl at the same time.
-- Libcurl and regex_search: used to simplify code.
+- Libcurl and Regex_search: to simplify code.

 ### Indexing
 The web content from the parsing process will be split into single words.
 Then, they will be written to files based on their first character.